 - Its RLM measurement relaxation status indicating whether the UE is applying RLM measurements relaxation;

-- Its BFD measurement relaxation status indicating whether the UE is applying BFD measurements relaxation.
+- Its BFD measurement relaxation status indicating whether the UE is applying BFD measurements relaxation;

+- If it prefers not operating on multi-Rx (i.e. not supporting simultaneous reception with different QCL-typeD) for FR2.